joybio/multiPrime/README.md

 multiPrime-original: Degenerate primer design by multiPrime-core (MC-EDPD or MC-DPD).
 It allows for avoidance of mismatches at 3'end region.

-multiPrime: It is similar to multiPrime2, but it allows for easy avoidance of mismatches at any position, making it flexible for experienced users.
+multiPrime: It is an update of original.
+New multiPrime allows for easy avoidance of mismatches at any position, making it flexible for experienced users.

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.